ajay-kumar-tech/-face-Mask-Detection/README.md

 ## 📊 Dataset

--This project uses a dataset containing labeled images of people with and without face masks.
+ - This project uses a dataset containing labeled images of people with and without face masks.
 You can use:
--Kaggle Face Mask Dataset
+ - Kaggle Face Mask Dataset
--Or any custom dataset with two labeled folders: with_mask/ and without_mask/
+ - Or any custom dataset with two labeled folders: with_mask/ and without_mask/

 ---

 ## 📈 Sample Output
   -(Optional: Add screenshots or sample detection outputs here)

 ---

 ## 📌 Future Work
--Deploy as a web or mobile application using Flask or Streamlit -Improve model accuracy using advanced CNN architectures or transfer learning -Integrate with IoT devices like Raspberry Pi for real-time field applications
+ - Deploy as a web or mobile application using Flask or Streamlit
+ - Improve model accuracy using advanced CNN architectures or transfer learning
+ - Integrate with IoT devices like Raspberry Pi for real-time field applications

 ---